tcolgate/tcolgate.github.io/content/blog/newest.md

 It seemed that it should be possible to find graphs that contained features with a passing resemblance to the problematic spike.
 My manual search was really the search to answer the question of "Which graph has a spike on it that looks a bit like the one on the Internet link?".
-But how to get a computer to do this for us?
+But go we get a computer to do this for us?

 ## Feature space reduction